-The Removal of Magic Marker on Photocopied Documents
+The Removal Of Magic Markers On Photocopied Documents

 bt_bb_section_bottom_section_coverage_image